naia-AI/naia-AI/README.md

-This is the repository for the stories published in Medium by the NaIA team.
+This is the GitHub for the stories published in Medium by the NaIA team (Medium user: naia-AI)